tosc/vim/README.md

 ### Important
 * VH
 	- Add git draw to this.
-* Add <leader>R binding that lets you run a script with parameters.
-* Split my vimrc into a basefile that doesn't require any plugins and one that does.
-	- Keeps 2 repositories for the two versions.
 * Make a new repo for dotfiles and move my dotfiles there.
-* Remove addons for unite make, use my own external helper.
 * Look into fastfold, remove?
 * Only do the auto-save temp file when execute mode is running.
 * Add readline for the statusbar to slowgit update like before.